Please click on the link(s) below for information regarding:

 An above ground tank for the disposal of waste oil is located on North 14th Avenue at the south end of the Street Department Garage.
+The cost for disposal is $1 per gallon and may be paid at the Public Works Department Office – 835 N. 14th Avenue.
 Waste oil should not be put in the garbage.
 Any questions or concerns regarding the Public Works Department should be directed by calling 920-746-2912 or e-mailing the Street Department.

 The Municipal Services Director, under the direction and supervision of the City Administrator, directs and coordinates the work of crews engaged in street repair, construction and maintenance activities, solid waste disposal, snow removal and the installation, maintenance, repair and operation of the storm sewer systems of the City of Sturgeon Bay.
 Municipal Services Director duties are: Directs and supervises all activities of the Department of Public Works including the divisions of Health and Sanitation and Highways.
 Responsible for the day to day activities of the Department including the maintenance of streets, storm sewers, solid waste collection and recycling, snow removal, municipal automotive and mechanical equipment and direct supervision of all employees of the department.
 Among the duties of the Municipal Services Director are: